-'I got my wish': Winnipeg bride-to-be to receive free wedding gown survived addiction, sexual assault
+'I got my wish': Free wedding gown for Winnipeg bride-to-be who survived addiction, sexual assault

 Jasmine Doolan, 29, says she'll marry the love of her life next June

 A Winnipeg bride-to-be said she still feels like she's living a dream after learning she'll receive a free designer wedding dress.

 "I can't believe it," said Jasmine Doolan, 29.
 "I cried so hard."

 Doolan survived a sexual assault when she was 17 that left her traumatized and sent her into an 11-year battle with a meth addiction.

 "At first I wanted a really expensive dress and I said, I can't afford that. … I was just going to get a dress that I could wear again.
 I don't really want that," Doolan said.

 "I want a beautiful gown that I'm going to rock and that I'm going to look great in photos in.
 So I got my wish."